saramezuri/financial-analysis-tutorial-python/README.md

 ## Exploratory Data Analysis
 Now let's look at this data frame and get an idea of what our data looks like.

-To get a better understanding of our data frame, we look at its shape, structure, and descriptive statistics.
+To get a better understanding of our data frame, we look at its shape, structure, and descriptive statistics. (check notebook for the details)

 ## Data Visualization